eyedeekay/defcon/03-WHAT_IS_SAM.md

 or two steps at sensible layers of abstraction.
 Starting from the most similar, like a Socket in Java, a connection in Javascript, or a net.Conn in Go.
-The actual thing will vary from language to language, but when creating a library, you should probably start soon.
+The actual thing will vary from language to language, but when creating a library, you should probably start with a whatever's closest to a Socket.

 Once you've done that, you've laid the foundation to alter the other network parts of your language.
 In many cases, it may be possible to forward a